edgedelta/docs/docs/configuration/variables.md

 ## Overview

+You can use this document to learn how environment variables are used with Edge Delta.

-Edge Delta supports the usage of environment variables as values in configuration file.
-Variables are especially useful to pass secrets to agent in a secure manner.
+Environment variables are used as values in the configuration files for the Edge Delta Agent.
+Variables are used to pass secrets to the agent in a secure manner.

-Environment variables values are acquired from the local operating system environment of the Edge Delta agent process during runtime.
-Values of environment variables are passed in different ways depending on the agent deployment method and the target environment, see [Environment Variables](../installation/environment-variables.md).
+During runtime, the agent's local operating system environment obtains the values for the environment variables.

+***

-## Using Variables in Agent Configuration Files
+## Learn About Variables in Agent Configuration Files

-Variables can be referred in one of the following formats in the agent configuration:
+There are 2 ways to reference variables in the agent configuration file:

 ```text
 '{{ Env "MY_VARIABLE_NAME" }}'
 '{{ Env "MY_VARIABLE_NAME" "my default value" }}'
 ```

-If no default value is provided existence of the variable in agent execution environment is expected.
-Otherwise agent will stop with error.
+If the default value is **not** provided, then the variable in the agent execution environment must exist.
+If not, the agent will stop with an error.

-If default value is provided and variable does not exists on agent execution environment default value will be used.
+If the default value is provided, but the variable does not exist in the agent execution environment, then the default value will be used.

+> **Note**
+>
-Environment variables can only be used for string typed inputs, in other words if a configuration parameter expects anything other than string, environment variable substitution cannot be used.
+> Environment variables can only be used with string-typed inputs.
+In other words, if a configuration parameter expects anything besides a string, then the environment variable substitution cannot be used.

+***

-### Example
+## Review Example

-Slack endpoint is a secret allowing posting directly into a slack channel.
+In the following example, the Slack endpoint is a secret that allows posts to be directly made into a Slack channel.

-Instead of explicitly putting it into configuration it can be referred from agent execution environment as below:
+Instead of explicitly putting the variable into the configuration file, the variable can be referred from the agent execution environment.

+Review the following example:

 ```text
   triggers: